-Cloud Service Models - The Operating Model Study
+Cloud Service Models - Deep Dive Into The Behaviors & Benefits

 Over the last few years, the cloud has remained to be an integral component of overall business operations and software development.
 It has unfolded several possibilities for businesses of all sizes and even for individual users to gain easy access to data storage and processing capabilities.
 Right from powering web-based apps, video streaming, CRM systems, mobile banking, and big data analyses the cloud service models are helping businesses to empower and focus on innovation.